cds-snc/vac-find-benefits-and-services-documentation/_pages/en/research.md

 ## What was learnt

-**1. Not all former military members identify with the term, ‘Veteran’  **
+**1. Not all former military members identify with the term ‘Veteran’**

 Younger, modern-day Veterans may not identify with the term, ‘Veteran.’